Step 1: Get expert advice

 Step 5: Receive your money

+Once everything's sorted, you'll get your money sent to your bank account through your solicitor.
 We understand that equity release is a big decision, so we're here to support you every step of the way.
-However, we recommend you contact your broker to find out more.
+However, we recommend you contact your adviser to find out more.

 How long will it take to get my money?